 3. Bipolar Disorder

-Bipolar disorder, sometimes called manic-depressive disorder, is less common than anxiety and depression, but can be significantly more disruptive when misdiagnosed.
-Only 2.8% of people get diagnosed with bipolar disorder.
-Unmanageable and dramatic changes in a person’s energy, mood and activity levels characterize this disorder, which impairs their ability to function in everyday life.
+Bipolar disorder, sometimes called manic-depressive disorder, can be significantly more disruptive when misdiagnosed.
+It causes unmanageable and dramatic changes in energy, mood and activity levels, which impairs the ability to function in everyday life.

 The Effects of Misdiagnosis